 I learned to fly fish at a very young age where the key lesson, taught by my Dad, was patience.
 Patience to wait for the fish.
 Patience to learn how to properly cast.
 Patience to not get frustrated when I couldn’t untangle the mess of a bird’s nest I had just created with my fly line.
 This lesson has seeped through to many other areas of my life.
 Patience, a life long lesson, is high on the list of skills in building quality wood landing nets.

-My journey with making things started as a kid where I used up every bit of leftover cardboard my parents and grandparents had to make the infamous "Cardboard City," cardboard robots and the like.
+I started making things as a kid where I used up every bit of leftover cardboard my parents and grandparents had to make the infamous "Cardboard City," cardboard robots and the like.
 Eventually, I graduated to more permanent materials like wood and plastic.
 Then came college, where I was too broke/cheap to pay for nice things like good sharp kitchen knives, so I naively decided to make them myself (without realizing knives would actually cost me more to make than buy...).
-Through shaping knife handles, I fell in love with woodworking.
+Through shaping knife handles, I learned how to work with wood.

-Thank you for visiting this site, and I hope to begin working with you on your very own custom wood fishing net soon!
+Thank you for visiting this site, and I hope to begin working with you on your very own custom wood landing net soon!